mbaumer/us_hep_funding/docs/_states/VA.md

 <a name="VA-07"></a>
 [Back to top](#top)
 ## VA-07 -- Rep. David Brat (R)
+### Committees
+David Brat is the #6 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016